Plato's Sophist - Selections - Comments

 Definition by Division (The method of)

 Nonetheless, Plato does not try to define 'Sophist' by giving examples of Sophists: he does not begin by stating the practices of Protagoras, Prodicus, Gorgias, and Hippias, and then looking to see what those views may have in common (which is what Socrates, according to Aristotle, would have done).
-Instead, Plato tries to pull a definition out of the air, to grasp the essence of the Sophist quite apart from particular examples.
+Instead, Plato tries to evoke a definition out of the ether, to grasp the essence of the Sophist quite apart from particular examples.
 Is this way of thinking forced on him by the method of definition-by-division?
 Why would it be?

 218c - It is not easy to comprehend this group we intend to examine or to say what it means to be a Sophist.